DonovanMods/donovan-7d2d-modlets/README.md

 These are not included in AiO but may be used individually or as overrides to the AiO modlet.
 Unless otherwise noted below, they are all compatible with AiO.

-- [BetterStart](modlets/a-la-carte/donovan-betterstart) - Removes the starting quests and gives you basic resources at the start of the game
+- [BetterStart](modlets/optional/donovan-betterstart) - Removes the starting quests and gives you basic resources at the start of the game
-- [CraftableDukes](modlets/optional/donovan-craftabledukes) - Allows you to craft Dukes from Brass + Iron in the Forge
-- [CraftableParts](modlets/optional/donovan-craftableparts) - Allows you to craft all weapon and armor parts in the workbench.
 - [MegaBooks](modlets/optional/donovan-megabooks) - Significantly increases the chance of finding books
 - [MegaLootbags](modlets/optional/donovan-megalootbags) - Dramatically increases the drop rates on zombie lootbags (normal: 20%, feral: 50%, irradiated: 80%)
 - [MegaPerks](modlets/optional/donovan-megaperks) - Increases the amount of perks points received per level to 4

+### Other Modlets

+- [CraftableDukes](modlets/donovan-craftabledukes) - Allows you to craft Dukes from Brass + Iron in the Forge
+- [CraftableParts](modlets/donovan-craftableparts) - Allows you to craft all weapon and armor parts in the workbench.
-- [ModSchematics](modlets/optional/donovan-modschematics) - Turn mods into schematics
+- [ModSchematics](modlets/donovan-modschematics) - Turn mods into schematics
-- [NightFog](modlets/optional/donovan-nightfog) - Thick fog rolls in at night
+- [NightFog](modlets/donovan-nightfog) - Thick fog rolls in at night
-- [Wraith](modlets/optional/donovan-wraith) - Adds a new zombie type, the Wraith, which is a fast, stealthy, and deadly zombie
+- [Wraith](modlets/donovan-wraith) - Adds a new zombie type, the Wraith, which is a fast, stealthy, and deadly zombie

-##### Inventory Size (only install one of these at at time)
+#### Inventory Size (only install one of these at at time)

-1. [BigBackpack](modlets/optional/donovan-bigbackpack) - Increases the size of the player inventory to 60
+1. [BigBackpack](modlets/donovan-bigbackpack) - Increases the size of the player inventory to 60
-2. [MegaBackpack](modlets/optional/donovan-megabackpack) - Increases the size of the player inventory to 120
+2. [MegaBackpack](modlets/donovan-megabackpack) - Increases the size of the player inventory to 120

-#### UI
+### UI

 - [Donovan UI](modlets/donovan-ui) - A very simple custom UI that repositions the food/water bars.

-#### Outdated/Removed Modlets
+### Outdated/Removed Modlets

 - BetterSpears - incorporated into `BetterBlades`
 - CraftAcid - Incorporated into `Craftables`